+Prayers
-- L Shepherd of Israel, in Your Son, Jesus Christ, You have sought out Your sheep and gathered us with them into Your flock.
-Keep us always in Your fold, and guard us from every wolf and snare. - C Amen. - L O God, as You breathed new life into the world through the resurrection of Your Son, so now by Your Holy Spirit breathe new life into Your Church that, freed by His Gospel, we may always confess the name of Jesus Christ, the only name given among men by which we must be saved. - C Amen. - L O Lord, our Shepherd, You calm all fears in this valley of the shadow of death, grant Your peace and comfort to those who approach the end of earthly life and await the time when they will be gathered into the Good Shepherd's waiting arms. - C Amen. - L Almighty God, send Your holy angels to watch over all of our loved ones, especially those who live in distant places.
-Protect all who attend to our needs during this time of national emergency and pandemic.
-We ask that you would quickly grant relief according to Your will. - C Amen.

-- I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
+- L Dear Good Shepherd, You have sought out Your sheep and gathered us into Your flock.
+Keep us always in Your fold, and guard us from every wolf and snare. - C Amen. - L Dear Good Shepherd, call all who have wandered from Your flock, and bless the faithful shepherds who gather them through the voice of Your Word. - C Amen. - L O God, You brought new life into the world through the resurrection of Your Son, so now by Your Holy Spirit grant that we may always confess the name of Jesus Christ, the only name given among men by which we must be saved. - C Amen. - L O God of peace, during this time of war in the ancient land of Jesus' birth and in Ukraine, we pray that You would grant a swift end to the conflict and lasting peace, that right and justice would prevail, and that You would grant Your mighty hand of protection to the innocent and helpless. - C Amen. - L O Lord, our Shepherd, You calm all fears in this valley of the shadow of death, grant Your peace and comfort to those who approach the end of earthly life and await the time when they will be gathered into the Good Shepherd's waiting arms. - C Amen. - L Visit us in Your compassion, O Lord.
+Deliver the sick from their infirmity, the troubled from their afflictions, the grieving from their sorrow, and the dying from their fear.
+May all who cry to You receive grace according to Your will.
+Help each of us to bear our crosses with patience and grace. - C Amen. - Lord God, out of Your fatherly goodness You have remembered us poor, miserable sinners and given Your beloved Son to be our Shepherd not only to nourish us by His Word, but also to defend us from sin, death, and the devil.
+Grant us Your Holy Spirit, that even as this Shepherd knows us and helps in every affliction, we also may know Him, trust Him, seek help and comfort in Him, heartily obey His voice, and obtain eternal salvation; through the same Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever. - C Amen. - I thank You, my heavenly Father, through Jesus Christ, Your dear Son, that You have kept me this night from all harm and danger; and I pray that You would keep me this day also from sin and every evil, that all my doings and life may please You.
 For into Your hands I commend myself, my body and soul, and all things.
 Let Your holy angel be with me, that the evil foe may have no power over me.
 Amen. - Our Father who art in heaven, hallowed be Thy name, Thy kingdom come, Thy will be done on earth as it is in heaven; give us this day our daily bread; and forgive us our trespasses as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom and the power and the glory forever and ever.
-Amen. - L Let us bless the Lord. - C Thanks be to God. - L The Lord bless us, defend us from all evil, and bring us to everlasting life. - C Amen.
+Amen. - L Let us bless the Lord. - C Thanks be to God.

+L The Lord bless us, defend us from all evil, and bring us to everlasting life.

+C Amen.